hdShang/arxiv-daily/docs/cs-RO/2025-11-03/papers/251200024v1-learning-from-watching-scalable-extraction-of-manipulation-trajector.md

 ---
 layout: default
-title: Learning from Watching: Scalable Extraction of Manipulation Trajectories from Human Videos
+title: "Learning from Watching: Scalable Extraction of Manipulation Trajectories from Human Videos"
 ---

 # Learning from Watching: Scalable Extraction of Manipulation Trajectories from Human Videos